brucou/react-state-driven/README.md

 - the state machine computes the commands to execute as a result of its present and past inputs, or, what is equivalent, its present input and current state
 - the command handler interpret and execute incoming commands
-- the mediator coordinates the preprocessor, the state machine and the command handler
+- the mediator coordinates the user interface, the preprocessor, the state machine and the command handler

 Apart from the separation of concerns we have achieved, we also have successfully reduced the incidental complexity of our implementation :